hyosung11/Launch-School/Courses/JS129/practice_problems.md

 # JS129 Written Examination Practice Problems

-## 8. Practice Problems: Objects and Factories
+## Lesson 2 > Practice Problems: Objects and Factories

 In these problems, we will develop a factory function for objects that represent books.